 Think of this site as your seat at Mom’s kitchen table.
 Here we study God’s Word, discuss life issues, ask questions, share advice, open our hearts, confess sin, and receive grace.
 Here encouragement is on tap and laughter overflows.
 It is where the gospel is prized most of all.
 It’s every day Titus 2.
 So pull up a chair and join our little chat, won’t you?
 We’d love to have you in the conversation–it’s bound to be a lively one.

 We all talk.
 We all write for girltalk.
 But we also have our special jobs.

 Carolyn Mahaney is Mom and editor-in-chief.
 She is the happy wife of CJ, who is the senior pastor of Sovereign Grace Church of Louisville.
-She is an amazing mom to the three of us and to our little brother Chad who is half (along with Dad) of the weekly sports podcast Mahaney Sports Talk.
+She is an amazing mom to her four children and her twelve grandchildren adore her.
 As a pastor’s wife for more than thirty years, she has spoken to women in many churches and conferences.
 She is the author of Feminine Appeal, Girl Talk, Shopping for Time, and True Beauty.
 But she’s happiest making game time snacks for Dad and Chad, hanging out with her family, talking to her girls (of course!) and handing out treats to visiting grandchildren.

 Nicole Whitacre is the main writer for girltalk.
 She loves being a wife to Steve and mother to two boys and two girls, two of whom were adopted from Ethiopia.
 Nicole has coauthored Girl Talk, Shopping for Time, and True Beauty with Mom.
 If you’re looking for Nicole, you’ll probably find her reading a book–with her husband, to her kids, or in those rare moments when she is by herself.
 She loves Brit lit and all mysteries, and is slogging her way through the Western canon.